coin-shuffle/protos-rs/README.md

 # protos

-A crate for all `coin-shuffle` proto definitions in rust code
+A crate for all `coin-shuffle` proto definitions in rust code.

+Uses `protobuf` repo as protos source